 Ads that are accessed, transmitted and counted with the use of server data are defined as served impressions.
-Besides standard impression tracking, server data does not support extensive data analysis on user behavior and the potential interaction with ad-blocking tools, bots, and many other technical aspects.
+Besides standard impression tracking, server data does not support extensive data analysis on user behavior and the potential interaction with ad-blocking tools, bots, and other technical aspects.

 b.
 Eligible and Measurable Impressions

 Ad units that are downloaded and stored on users’ devices count as eligible impressions.
-All the eligible impressions that meet the technical requirements to be recorded by Active View are labeled as measurable impressions.
+All the eligible impressions that meet the technical requirements to be recorded via Active View are labeled as measurable impressions.

 c.
 Viewable Impressions

 Viewable impressions are the most relevant viewability component.
 This metric is used by advertisers to quantify the percentage of ads that are viewed by real people.
 Ads that have been displayed on a screen for more than one second, with at least 50% of the pixels showing, classify as viewable impressions.
 All the viewable impressions are recorded via Active View.